hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/bevel.md

                 <span class="chip">dependencies</span><span class="chip">javascript</span>
             </td>
             <td>
+                [//]: # (dependabot-start)
+⚠️  **Dependabot is rebasing this PR** ⚠️

+Rebasing might not happen immediately, so don't worry if this takes some time.

+Note: if you make any changes to this PR yourself, they will take precedence over the rebase.

+---

+[//]: # (dependabot-end)

 Bumps [json5](https://github.com/json5/json5) to 2.2.3 and updates ancestor dependency [babel-brunch](https://github.com/babel/babel-brunch).
 These dependencies need to be updated together.

 Updates `json5` from 0.5.1 to 2.2.3
 <details>